Platform methodology

 9. Intelligence Layers

-Beyond the core RAO engine, every assessment passes through a set of proprietary intelligence layers that enrich outputs deterministically — no AI guesswork:
+Beyond the core RAO engine, AIM applies proprietary intelligence layers when their required inputs are available.
+Deterministic layers enrich outputs without relying on AI guesswork:

 • AI Readiness & Archetype Classification When AI is in scope, AIM scores readiness and classifies the appropriate AI implementation approach.